My 15 Favourite Things to Do in Wrocław, Poland

 8. Feel the romance in Ostrów Tumski

-If you decide to visit the Botanical Garden, you should take this opportunity to explore the area it’s located in.
-Ostrów Tumski is the oldest part of Wrocław that actually used to be an island!
-It’s home to some real architectural gems, including the Cathedral of St. John the Baptist and the Collegiate Church of the Holy Cross and St. Bartholomew.
+If you pop over to the Botanical Garden, it’s a great chance to check out its neighbourhood.
+Ostrów Tumski is the oldest part of Wrocław and used to be an island!
+It’s home to some stunning old buildings, including the Cathedral of St. John the Baptist and the Collegiate Church of the Holy Cross and St. Bartholomew.

 A small skybridge in Ostrów Tumski, Wrocław

-It’s probably most well-known for the Tumski Bridge where many sweethearts would leave padlocks with their names engraved on them, and throw the keys into the Oder River to profess their love for each other.
-The padlocks have since been removed, but the bridge remains a couple-favourite due to its romantic vibe.
-Even if you’re not really into the lovey-dovey stuff, I would highly recommend it for a leisurely afternoon walk.
-You can always stop on nearby Słodowa Island, a popular hangout spot among locals, for a drink or two.
+It’s probably best known for the Tumski Bridge where lots of sweethearts used to leave padlocks with their names on them, and toss the keys into the Oder River as a sign of their love.
+Although the padlocks have been removed, the bridge still holds a romantic charm that attracts many.
+Even if you’re not into overly romantic gestures, the area is still a great place for a relaxing stroll.
+Consider stopping by the nearby Słodowa Island, a popular local hangout, for a drink or two.

 The Collegiate Church of the Holy Cross and St. Bartholomew in Ostrów Tumski, Wrocław